 Nonprofit management, administration, and leadership is a rapildy growing career field in high demand.
 This degree draws on the strengths of leading scholars and practitioners with expertise in human resources, volunteerism, philanthropy and the political character of nonprofits in civil society.

 The MNAL is an interdisciplinary collaboration of the Levin College of Urban Affairs, the College of Business and the School of Social Work as well as other programs at Cleveland State University.
 This degree provides students with the tools to build management skills and knowledge of nonprofits in order to improve their employment opportunities, advance in their organization, or to make a career change.

 Students complete a total of 40-44 semester hours.
 A full-time student can complete the program in two academic years.
-The MNAL program consist of seven core classes (27-28 credits), three elective classes (9-12 hours), and a capstone course (NAL 656 or NAL 657).
+The MNAL program consist of eight core classes (31-32 credits) and three elective classes (9-12 hours).
 Pre-service students may complete an internship for elective credit.

 The following courses were selected in accordance with curricular guidelines established by the Nonprofit Academic Centers Council (NACC).

 Electives: (non-exhaustive list); 3 courses; 9-12 Credit Hours

 Levin College graduate certificate and transfer credit hours may apply towards the MNAL degree.

 Transfer credits for required courses are subject to department approval.
 For further information contact the Levin College Student Services Graduate Advisor at (216) 523-7522 or email firstname.lastname@example.org.